dark-nova/dolphin-save-helper/README.md

 usage: manager.py link [-h] [--file FILE] sub_dir

 positional arguments:
-  sub_dir      The sub directory containing .gci files, excluding your save
+  sub_dir               The sub directory containing .gci files, excluding
-               dir root
+                        your save dir root

 optional arguments:
-  -h, --help   show this help message and exit
-  --file FILE  One file to link
+  -h, --help            show this help message and exit --file FILE, -f FILE  One file to link
 ```

 ⚠ Note that using the `link` subcommand will also automatically backup the file to link.